TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/getting_started/download_and_install.md

   - Linux, ${HOME}/ti
 - `${SDK_INSTALL_PATH}` in this user guide refers to the path, including the SDK folder name, where the SDK is installed.
   Example, in Windows, `${SDK_INSTALL_PATH}` will refer to the path `C:/ti/mcu_plus_sdk_{soc}_{version}`
+\cond !SOC_AM263PX
 - You can also browse, download and install the SDK using TIREX as shown here, \ref TIREX_INTRO_PAGE.
+\endcond

 ## Download and Install Additional SDK Tools

 ### SysConfig

 - The SysConfig download home page is, https://www.ti.com/tool/SYSCONFIG
-- Download SysConfig @VAR_SYSCFG_VERSION from below direct links,
-  - Windows, \htmllink{https://software-dl.ti.com/ccs/esd/sysconfig/sysconfig-@VAR_SYSCFG_VERSION_FULL-setup.exe, WINDOWS INSTALLER}
-  - Linux, \htmllink{https://software-dl.ti.com/ccs/esd/sysconfig/sysconfig-@VAR_SYSCFG_VERSION_FULL-setup.run, LINUX INSTALLER}
-- Install at below path,
+- Download SysConfig 1.17.0 and Install at below path,
   - Windows, C:/ti
   - Linux, ${HOME}/ti

 \cond SOC_AM263PX
+\note
 - Update the device data for AM263px in syscfg.
 Contact TI representatives for the device data.
+- Rename "<Sysconfig_install_dir>/dist/deviceData" to "deviceData_org".
+- Copy deviceData folder received by TI representative at "<Sysconfig_install_dir>/dist/"
 - Refer to the instructions in documentation provided with the device data.
 \endcond

 ### Uniflash

-- The Uniflash download home page is, https://www.ti.com/tool/UNIFLASH
-- Download UNiflash @VAR_UNIFLASH_VERSION from the above link
-- Install at below path,
+- Get and install uniflash and install at below path, contact the TI representative to get the uniflash installer.
+Installer available at https://www.ti.com/tool/UNIFLASH currently doesn't support Sitara MCU devices
   - Windows, C:/ti
   - Linux, ${HOME}/ti